Skip to main navigation menu Skip to main content Skip to site footer

 Keywords

-weighted Adams-Bashforth rule; ordinary differential equation; linear multistep method; weight function
+weighted Adams-Bashforth rule, ordinary differential equation, linear multistep method, weight function

 PDF